vbear97/varational-inference-single-factor-cfa-thesis/README.md

 **Purpose 2: Demonstrate that Renyi Divergence VI can be implemented in a black-box manner**

 Dang (2022) applied KLVI to a single factor confirmatory factor analysis model using analytical methods.
-Using this same statistical model, I demonstrate that VI techniques
+Using this same statistical model, I demonstrate that both KLVI and Renyi Divergence VI can be performed using black-box methods i.e. via automatic differentiation.

 **Background Statistical Model**